 At its most basic, open source is a great delivery mechanism.
 Making something free – in the widest sense possible – is the best way to get your product in front of people, whether it’s a thing or a thought or something else entirely.

-At its very best, open source is unconditional love, as part of a gift economy.
-There can be a great number of other motivations involved, like skill improvement, resume building, professional networking, making friends.., but one of the motivations mixed in there is the act of giving, and doing so unconditonally.
+At its very best, open source is our honest attempt at unconditional love, as part of a gift economy.
+There can be a great number of other motivations involved, like skill improvement, resume building, professional networking, making friends.., but one of the motivations mixed in there is the act of giving, and doing so unconditionally.

 You get to say: